AndrewEC/MarkdownNotes/README.md

 ---

 ### Versions
 There are two versions within the app.
 One is the app's version and the other is the save data version.
-These two versions don't necessarily correlate with eacother.
+These two versions don't necessarily correlate with each other.
 The save version is only incremented whenever the schema of the serializable data changes.

 This version is used by the app to determine how to "upgrade" the save data from an older version to a newer version and to properly validate the state properties.

-The app version version works like most other versioning systems and the current version of the app can be found in the `Settings` page of MarkdownNotes.
+The app version version works like most other versioning systems (Major.Minor.Patch) and the current version of the app can be found in the `Settings` page of MarkdownNotes.